AronGunnar/gunnarsgrunn/README.md

 # Password Manager

 A simple Java-based password manager that securely stores and retrieves passwords associated with different domains using encryption.
-This application utilizes AES encryption to ensure that your sensitive information remains secure.
+This application utilizes AES-256 encryption.

 ## Features